cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/assignment3.md

   - Refresh your memory on Conditional Rendering from [Lecture 5](/docs/lecture5#conditional-rendering) if you're stuck!
 - In `ClickerSection`, make the "Acquire BRB" button work!
+  - Each click should increase BRBs by the value of `clickIncome`
   - This will be very similar to what you did in A2, using the `onClick` prop
 - In `UpgradeDisplay`, we need to increase the price of an upgrade each time we purchase it.